wisejoy7/musicplayer/README.md

 App can be downloaded at : https://play.google.com/store/apps/details?id=com.musiqueplayer.playlistequalizerandroidwear

 Sleep timer and UI is provided.
 All images used in app are from pixabay.com.
+I would like to credit open source Timber Music Player for inspiring this app : https://github.com/naman14/Timber